marioscience/movie-recommender/README.md

 ### Create OMDB Api Key
-Not used at the moment, but a requirement for the program to run: create a file with the OMDB Api Key to use. (can be a simple dummy at the moment, not a real key)
+Not used at the moment, but a requirement for the program to run: create a file with<br />
+the OMDB Api Key to use. (can be a simple dummy at the moment, not a real key)<br />

 create a file named OMDB_API_KEY under movie-recommender/api and add the following to it:
 ```